polychromatic/polychromatic-docs/pages/translations.md

 1. Run the application from the repository, using the `--locale` parameter to specify the locale code.

-    A package or two might need to be installed in order to build the Controller.
+    In order to run the main application from the repository folder, some [build dependencies] may need to be installed.
 A message will let you know if something is missing.

        ./polychromatic-controller-dev --locale <locale>
        ./polychromatic-tray-applet --locale <locale>